Your web browser is outdated and may be insecure

 • fast breathing or shortness of breath

-• hot skin which does not sweat
+• hot skin that does not sweat

 • seizures.